Frequently Asked Questions

 A: No fee is required to apply for coordination.
 However, ARCC, as a non-profit corporation, does have a dues structure as part of membership in ARCC.
 Dues paid as part of membership in ARCC go to defray the costs of operating the organization, including postage costs, printing and duplication costs, and other expenses.
 We encourage coordination applicants to become members in ARCC, but it is not required to obtain coordination.
 Members also receive the ARCC Newsletter, are eligible to nominate and cast votes for elected ARCC positions, and other benefits as described in ARCC’s Constitution and By-Laws (available on the ARCC web site).

-Q: Should I build my repeater and put it on the air first to see if there is any interference and then apply for coordination, or should I apply for coordination before putting it on the air?
+Q: Should I pick a frequency on my own and build my repeater and put it on the air first to see if there is any interference and then apply for coordination, or should I apply for coordination before putting it on the air?

-A: A pair that is “clear” for a hundred miles is not necessarily the best pair.
-The best pair for a given operation is one that serves the coverage of the proposed repeater while wasting the least amount of geography between other co-channel repeaters.
+A repeater pair that seems to be “clear” for a hundred miles or more is not necessarily the best pair.
+The ideal pair for a given operation is one that serve to protect the coverage area of the proposed repeater while wasting the least amount of geography between other incumbent coordinated stations.
 For example, assume two co-channel repeaters that are 160 miles apart, each with a simplified 30 mile radius circular coverage area.
 That leaves a 100 mile “dead zone” between the two.
 If a new proposed repeater has a 20 mile coverage radius, it can be fit mid-way between those two repeaters, but in doing so, it leaves two 30-mile “dead zones” between the original repeaters and the new repeater.
 The likelihood of fitting a fourth of fifth repeater in those 30-mile dead zones is unlikely, thus that geo-spectrum ends up being wasted.
 ARCC does not try to crowd co-channel repeaters together excessively, but at the same time, any waste of spectrum is to the detriment of the amateur community, thus we try to find pairs that are the best fit for the proposed operation.

 Q: If I become a member of ARCC, will that help get my coordination approved?